 Taking some precautions now while family are gathered together to celebrate the holidays will help seniors feel safe this coming winter and give the family some peace of mind about their well-being.
 If someone is a resident at Regency, rest easy knowing that the mental and physical well-being of those we care for is the reason we’re here.

-To schedule a tour of Regency Retirement Community of Morristown and speak to one of our community consultants about the steps involved in moving to one of our apartments, call (423) 581-7075.
+To schedule a tour of Regency Retirement Village of Morristown and speak to one of our community consultants about the steps involved in moving to one of our apartments, call (423) 581-7075.